Emergency Management - Preparedness and Response

 -

-Flip chart - Emergency response procedures
+Emergency response procedures flipchart

 It is expected that where possible University staff, students, contractors and visitors will follow these University wide emergency response procedures.
 Where local area procedures are more detailed or contain site specific instructions, this information can be captured in Building emergency plans and local areas are responsible for making those procedures known to building occupants.

-For more information on the flip chart or their physical installation across the University, please contact the Health and Safety Assist.
+For more information on the flipchart or their physical installation across the University, please contact the Health and Safety Assist.

 -